In this article

 Text secondary: #BFBFBF — muted for supporting text, reducing visual competition

 The result is a visual hierarchy: your eyes go to the content first, accents second, and background never.
-That’s the opposite of a white spreadsheet where your eyes go everywhere.
+That’s the opposite of a white grid where your eyes go everywhere.

 The Focus Benefit